-50 Voices: Creating calm through flowers and craft
+50 voices: Creating calm through flowers and craft

-50 Voices: Creating calm through flowers and craft
+50 voices: Creating calm through flowers and craft

-As we mark our 50th anniversary throughout 2026, our 50 Voices series is celebrating the many ways time on the farm helps children grow, learn and thrive.
+As we mark our 50th anniversary throughout 2026, our 50 voices series is celebrating the many ways time on the farm helps children grow, learn and thrive.
 This blog, written by Lower Treginnis farm school leader Katy Harries, shines a light on the quieter, creative moments of a farm visit.
 From flower sessions to time in the craft room, she considers the confidence, calm and sense of belonging they can help to nurture.

 Flower sessions at Lower Treginnis